Graham Jones (politician): Parliamentary career

 By November 2017, Jones was Chair of the All Party Parliamentary Group on Venezuela, and argued for support for the opposition in Venezuela.

 Jones also established the All Party Parliamentary Group, Transport Across the North, a dedicated cross-party forum to promote discussion and investment in all modes of transport across the North of England and to provide better opportunities for MPs representing Northern constituencies to meet with senior officials and receive relevant briefings.
 Jones was elected as Chair to campaign to fight for fair resources across the North.

 He was chair of the Committees on Arms Export Controls in the 57th parliament defeating the Conservative MP for North East Hampshire, Ranil Jayawardena MP.
 As Chair, Jones raised the 'forgotten war' in Yemen as well as raising serious concerns about China.
 Jones set up the Labour Friends of Yemen and became its first Chair.

 In 2017, Jones was elected to the Defence Select Committee.
 Jones was a strong advocate for increased defence spending and for defending Eastern Europe and the Caucasus against threats from Russia.

 Jones was one of six Labour MPs elected by the Parliamentary Labour Party to the Parliamentary Committee which meets weekly in private with the Leader and Deputy Leader of the Labour Party.
 He was also elected as Chair of the Labour Parliamentary Committee on Culture Media and Sport.

 In 2019, Jones was elected as a Parliamentary representative to the OSCE (Organization for Security and Co-operation in Europe).

 He lost his seat at the general election of 2019.
 His Conservative successor, Sara Britcliffe, is the daughter of Peter Britcliffe, the councillor against whom he previously took legal action.
-After the election result had been declared, Jones said, "Obviously, I am disappointed but...
+After the election result had been declared, Jones said, "Obviously, I am disappointed but ...
 I'm pleased that I went straight from a factory to a frontbencher."

 Life after Parliament

-After the election, Sara Britcliffe was photographed in a nightclub wearing a t-shirt with Jones' picture printed on it mocking him.
-Jones described it as "childish behaviour”.
+After the election, Sara Britcliffe was photographed in a nightclub wearing a t-shirt with Jones' picture printed on it, mocking him; Jones described it as "childish behaviour".

 Jones said that he wanted to help local charities and stay involved with the local Labour Party.
 He stated that he was "100 per cent" committed to standing to become Hyndburn's next MP, insisting he has "unfinished business".

 In March 2023, he was reselected as Labour's prospective parliamentary candidate for the Haslingden and Hyndburn constituency; however, on 13 February 2024 he was suspended by Labour, following reports of comments he made about the Gaza war.
 Jones said Britons who go to Israel to fight for the Israel Defense Forces "should be locked up".

-Jones was readmitted at the end of May 2024.
+Jones' suspension was lifted at the end of May 2024.